changeworld/azure-docs.pl-pl/articles/traffic-manager/quickstart-create-traffic-manager-profile-cli.md

 ## <a name="next-steps"></a>Następne kroki

-W tym przewodniku szybki start utworzono profil Traffic Manager, który zapewnia wysoką dostępność aplikacji sieci Web.
+In this quickstart, you created a Traffic Manager profile that provides high availability for your web application.
 Aby dowiedzieć się więcej o kierowaniu ruchu, przejdź do samouczków usługi Traffic Manager.

 > [!div class="nextstepaction"]
 > [Samouczki usługi Traffic Manager](tutorial-traffic-manager-improve-website-response.md)